pvinis/stevenhicks.me/blog/2019/01/2018-in-review.md

 Heading into 2018, I thought that I was going to have to cut back on speaking.
 My job wasn't happy about me taking time "off" to speak.

-I still managed to present 12 times!
+But I still managed to present 12 times!
 This is as many times as I presented in 2017.

 I took a few vacation days to do it, which I wasn't thrilled about.
 I also had some help from [my friend Tony](https://twitter.com/oobert) advocating for me at work, convincing people that I was helping the company.
 I also did a good amount of local speaking - 5 times out of 12, to be precise.
 This breakdown also mirrored my 2017 speaking engagements.